daudix/daudix.one/content/commissions/index.md

 +++
 title = "Commissions"
-description = "Here you can order me to put together variety of designs."
+description = "Here you can commission me to do a wide range of designs."
 # [extra]
 # styles = ["commissions.css"]
 +++